 Artificial intelligence already publishes a ton of information online, even on sites like Wikipedia, so it’s probably not too surprising that services like The Grid offer website maintenance, alternating layout filters and general upkeep — all via AI.
 As their site states, “The Grid harnesses the power of artificial intelligence to take everything you throw at it — videos, images, text, urls and more — and automatically shape them into a custom website unique to you.”

-The Grid isn’t the only service like this — other AI-driven website builders are on the rise and represent another threat for web designers, who will be priced out by machines delivering faster designs.
+The Grid isn’t the only service like this — other AI-driven website builders are rising and represent another threat to web designers.
+Many fear machines with faster design delivery will price them out.

 Facebook Makes Life Easier for Businesses